 All visitors and volunteers must sign in and receive a badge from the office.
 Upon arrival, the office will complete security checks to ensure that the visitor is either a guardian or approved by the guardian to come visit a student in our school.
 Any visitors who are not listed as a guardian, will need to be approved by parents/guardians on the Visitor Permission form or a separate note sent to school.
-Pre-pandemic- if a visitor comes to join a student for lunch, they must be approved by the parent prior to being released from the office.
+If a visitor comes to join a student for lunch, they must be approved by the parent prior to being released from the office.
 If they are not pre-approved, the office will make a phone call to the parent/guardian.
 Adult tickets are available for purchase at the RLP office.
 For the safety of our students, only students and staff are allowed on the playground during the student recess.

 If you would like to volunteer your time in our building or would like to chaperone a field trip, a background check will need to be completed yearly.
 Please complete and return the chaperone form in the event you are able to join a field trip.
 When planning to attend volunteer activities, we ask that you submit the form at least 5 days prior to your volunteer involvement so that the background check can be processed.
-While the district reserves the right to do routine checks on all volunteers, the background check form only needs to be completed once every three years.